xupei0610/KMeansClustering/README.md

 For Windows users, two compiled programs named `sphkmeans32.exe` and `sphkmeans64.exe` are provided.

-For Mac OS users, a program named `sphkmeans.mac64` is provided, which is compile under Mac OS 10.12.
+For Mac OS users, a program named `sphkmeans.mac64` is provided, which is compiled under Mac OS 10.12.

 For Linux users, you can compile the program yourself.
 If you use Ubuntun, two programs named `sphkmeans.lx32` and `sphkmeans.lx64` are provided.
+These two programs are compiled in Visual Studio 2015.

 The program `sphkmeans` accept five parameters but not all of them  must be provided.
 Run it without any paramter to see the information of the parameters.